daluj/newsAPI/README.md

 - Create news by making a POST request to: {url}/api/news
 - Get all news created by making a GET request to: {url}/api/news

 Please bare in mind that the requests to both endpoints have to be authenticated.
-The authentication implemented on this API is simple set an Authorization Bearer header on each of the requests.
+The authentication implemented on this API is simple: set an Authorization Bearer header on each of the requests.
 Only the following headers are accepted:
 * Authorization Bearer usertoken
 * Authorization Bearer admintoken